bridgecrew-perf6/cv-seminar-deployment-showcase/README.md

 ### Usage

-Both repos were built with create-react-app so
+Both apps were built with create-react-app so

 ```
 yarn install && yarn run start
 ```
 will start them.
-For build instructions etc. use the create-react app documentation.
+For build instructions etc. use the create-react-app documentation.

 To run the server, cd into the `cv_sem_demo_thin/backend` directory of the thin client.
 Install the dependencies from the `.pyproject.toml` then run